StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ---
 # Pseudorandom weights

-We’ll use a small auxiliary RNG to generate weights
+That’s what we’ll do:

-- Auxiliary RNG: 64 bits of state
+- Use 64-bits of aux RNG state to generate weights
-- Output: 64 bits weights
+- Output: same size as state
   - can’t have duplicates
   - beneficial in this case